 This post is not about the recent Gaza attack or the attacks before.
 This is about our reaction to the attack – on social media and on streets.

 Since the Gaza coverage was widespread and I usually highlight the under-reported, but significant, issues on social media, I did not post any status, photo or video about Gaza on my Facebook.

-What happened then was my alumni and FB friends sending me text, Whatsapp, Viber, FB inbox messages that why I wasn’t posting anything.
+What happened then was my alumni and FB friends sending me text, Whatsapp, Viber, FB inbox messages that why I wasn’t posting anything on Gaza.

 Thinking that my alumni wanted me to highlight this issue for a just cause, I posted Dawn news of that day, reporting 100 deaths and a map by Telegraph UK of missile attacks.

-Since I am an analytics man, after half a day I checked the stats of post views.
+Since I am an analytics man, after about half a day I checked the stats for post views.

-There had been a dozen shares or comments on the Gaza status but no share, and just one comment on the Karachi killings story (that too from a KPK professor who routinely comments on my statuses).
+While there had been a dozen shares or comments on the Gaza status but no single share, and just one comment on the Karachi killings story (that too from a KPK professor who routinely comments on my statuses).

 And so much interest in the Gaza deaths?
 A place where we are not even a stakeholder.
 Israel, Hamas, Palestine, US, UK, UN may have been parties to the crisis and a solution seeker.
 But we?
 What can we do?

 Yes, they are our brothers and innocent children being butchered and killed, but there have been a daily, weekly, regular occurrence of killings of much larger scale in our own backyard – Karachi and all over KPK and Balochistan.